Free Online Accredited Learning in Interprofessional Geriatrics Program

 - Take more modules!

 In order to receive your CEU certification you must complete the mandatory Evaluation Form which can be found by selecting “Training and Evaluation” from the menu on the left side of the screen when you are logged in.
-You can immediately print your Continuing Education Certificate.
+You can immediately print your Continuing Education.
+Certificate and you will also receive one in your email.

 Following accepted social work practice, all social work users should contact their state regulatory body to ensure CEU endorsement for their state.
 In this case, we have already secured endorsement for IL users.
 If you're not an Illinois resident, we encourage you to contact your state regulatory body.